RatBodyFormer: Rat Body Surface from Keypoints: Experiments

 \section{Experiments}

-We evaluate the effectiveness of RatBodyFormer with a number of experiments each focused on validating key properties of them.
-First, in \cref{sec:ratbody_former_accuracy}, we evaluate the accuracy and generalizability of RatBodyFormer.
-Next, in \cref{sec:pose_forecasting}, we demonstrate future 3D body surface prediction by forecasting with RatBodyFormer.
+We evaluate the effectiveness of RatBodyFormer with a number of experiments each focused on validating key properties of it.
+In \cref{sec:ratbody_former_accuracy}, we evaluate the accuracy and generalization capability of RatBodyFormer.
+We also compare with MAMMAL~\cite{MAMMAL}.